etorres-revature/JavaScript_Code_Quiz_Challenge/README.md

 While you are taking the *JavaScript Code Quiz Challenge* **JS** is being used to manipulate the following **HTML** elements:

 1. Dynamic display of the *Progress Bar* informing you of the percentage time left in the game;
-1. Providing a running *counter* of the second left to finish the game;
+1. Providing a running *counter* of the seconds left to finish the game;
 1. Displaying the *number of questions* that have been *answered*; and
 1. Keeping a *tally of correct answers* (e.g. - you're ***SCORE!!***).